rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Task 1 : Create a simple Spring Cloud microservice

 1. Navigate to opened Git Bash pane.
-If not open Git bash from the start menu and login by using the following command:
+If Git Bash is not opened, then open Git bash from the start menu and login by using the following command:

     ![Git Bash](media/git-bash.png)